bluexone116/BlueRunner/README.md

 ### 🚀 [Join us on Patreon](https://www.patreon.com/bluezone116)

-Every contribution helps keep the **servers flying, the tools evolving, and new features on the horizon**.
+Every contribution helps support continued development, testing, and future improvements to Blue Runner and other BlueZone tools.

-Thank you for being part of BlueZone. 🛩️
+Thank you for using Blue Runner and supporting the BlueZone community. ✈️

 ---